-Our Child Safety program: Embedding a culture of Child Safety
+Our Child Safety program: Embedding a Culture of Child Safety

 Our Child Safety program is one of the strategies employed by Trinity Grammar School to embed a culture of child safety at the School.
-The School is committed to the effective implementation of our Child Safety program and ensuring that it is appropriately reviewed and updated and that staff, contractors, visitors and volunteers receive regular training on the program.
-This includes new staff receiving competency-based child safe training as part of their induction and onboarding.
+The School is committed to the effective implementation of our Child Safety program, ensuring it is appropriately reviewed and updated and that School staff and volunteers receive regular training on the program.
+This includes new staff and volunteers receiving competency-based child safe training as part of their induction and onboarding, and existing School staff and volunteers having training, information and supervision to ensure their ongoing suitability to work with children.